Path spaces of pushouts: Introduction

 \section{Introduction}

 Given a (homotopy) pushout square of spaces

 it is often desirable to understand the (homotopy) pullback $B \times_D C$.
 Considered together with its map to the product $B \times C$, this pullback describes \emph{path spaces} of $D$.
 The situation is perhaps best understood by considering a pushout of \emph{sets} viewed as discrete spaces.
-A span of sets, $B \leftarrow A \to C$, describes a bipartite multigraph, with vertex sets $B$, $C$ and edge set $A$.
+A span of sets and functions, $B \leftarrow A \to C$, describes a bipartite multigraph, with vertex sets $B$, $C$ and edge set $A$.
 The pushout is the geometric realisation of this graph, and path spaces of the pushout are described by the \emph{free groupoid} on the graph.
 An object of this free groupoid is an element of the disjoint union $B \sqcup C$.
 Every morphism in the free groupoid can be represented by a path in the graph, zigzagging between $B$ and $C$, and two paths describe the same morphism if they are equal modulo \emph{backtracking}, i.e.\ going back and forth along the same edge.
 The pullback $B \times_C D$ is thus the set of all zigzags from $B$ to $C$ modulo backtracking.
 For pushouts of general spaces, the situation is a priori more complicated; one ought to consider a free $\infty$-groupoid, with \emph{spaces} of morphisms rather than plain sets.

-In the case of the loop space $\Omega \Sigma X$ of the suspension of a connected pointed space $X$, a relatively simple description is offered by the James construction~\cite{james}.
+In the case of the loop space $\Omega \Sigma X$ of the suspension of a pointed connected space $X$, a relatively simple description is offered by the James construction~\cite{james}.
 Here $\Omega \Sigma X$ is the free $\infty$-group on $X$ (as a \emph{pointed} space), which when $X$ is connected coincides with the free $\infty$-monoid on $X$.
-The free monoid on a pointed set $X$ is given by finite sequences of elements of $X$ modulo inserting the basepoint of $X$ in some position.
-The James construction gives essentially the same description of $\Omega \Sigma X$ for general connected pointed $X$.
+The free monoid on a pointed \emph{set} $X$ is given by finite sequences of elements of $X$ modulo inserting the basepoint of $X$ in some position.
+The James construction gives essentially the same description of $\Omega \Sigma X$ for general pointed connected spaces $X$.